Ja'Marr Chase Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Recent Performances

-- In last week's game against the Packers, Chase was targeted 10 times and racked up six catches for 159 yards (26.5 yards per catch) and scored one touchdown.
+- In last week's matchup with the Packers, Chase grabbed six passes for 159 yards (26.5 yards per reception) and scored one touchdown while being targeted 10 times.

-- During his last three games, Chase's 24 targets have resulted in 16 receptions for 301 yards (100.3 ypg) and three touchdowns.
+- Chase's 24 targets have led to 16 catches for 301 yards (100.3 per game) and three touchdowns during his last three games.

 Chase's Cincinnati Teammates